-The automotive industry, perhaps more than any other aspect of civilian industry, has benefited hugely from technology initially intended to help us kill other people more effectively.
-Somewhat ironically, most of that tech is now used to help us stay safer out on the road, and you may be surprised that the origins of some of your car's features can be traced back to warfighting equipment.
+The automotive industry, perhaps more than any other aspect of civilian industry, has benefited hugely from technology initially intended to help us kill other people.
+Somewhat ironically, most of that tech is now used to help us stay safer out on the road, and you may be surprised that the origins of much of your car's features can be traced back to warfighting equipment.

 Radar – keeping the skies Nazi-free, and the roads bingle-free

 The system that helps keep your car a comfortable distance from the car in front when active cruise control is switched on has its roots in world war 2 Britain, where it was deployed to detect Nazi bombers long before they came into visual range and thus gave British fighters the upper hand in the air.

 That system was called Chain Home, and the technology it used is what we now call “radar” (originally an acronym standing for Radio Detection And Ranging).
 It’s been pivotal for commercial and military aviation since the British proved its usefulness in wartime, but it’s only recently become commonplace in cars as a safety device.